How to Transition from an Associate to a Bachelor’s Degree

 Thursday | September 20, 2018 | by Colin A. Wiggins

-Many students in the U.S. decide to begin their course of study at a community college to earn an associate degree, and then continue on to a bachelor’s degree.
-This allows students to save money, build up their academic confidence, take care of their general education requirements, and transition directly into their degree program, which can be completed in less time.
+In the United States, many students begin their postsecondary education at a community college, and then transfer to a university.
+Typically, they earn an associate degree in two years and then change schools in order to earn their bachelor’s degree.
+This allows students to save money, build confidence, complete their general education requirements, and seamlessly transition directly into their degree program of choice.

 Why Study at a Community College?